 I am writing to you in regards to the above mentioned land developments.

-As a resident of Scheme Amendment C328.
+As a resident of I do not support the Cardinia Planning Scheme Amendment C328.

 One of my main concerns is the traffic in this small pocket of Beaconsfield.
-The traffic getting in and out of my estate especially during peak hour is very dangerous.
-There has been "Talk" of putting an intersection with lights at O'Neil Road & Old Princess Hwy, which has not been done!!
-With the above mentioned development will obviously bring a lot more traffic to this area.
+The traffic getting in and out of my estate especially during peak hour is very dangerous There has been "Talk" of putting an intersection with lights at O'Neil Road & Old Princess Hwy, which has not been done!!
+With the above mentioned development will obviously bring a pt more traffic to this area.
 Therefore make it even worse.

-Another concern is loss in value to existing properties surrounding the Gilmann Road area caused by high density afterments.
+Another concern is loss in value to existing properties surrounding the Gilmann Road area caused by high density allotments.